lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 **A new, `0x02`-ready, accounting model.** Although already supported by the stVaults architecture, this is a fundamental shift for Lido Core.
 Currently, the Lido protocol handles critical aspects of validator accounting — deposits, rewards, withdrawals — through a unit-based approach where 1 validator equals 32 ETH.
 A balance-based accounting model is essential for supporting large validators and consolidations because it allows the protocol to treat validators as flexible balances rather than fixed units, enabling seamless consolidation and validator top-ups.
 For this to happen, a significant rework of several key components of the on-chain protocol is required.

-**Stake migration from CMv1 to CMv2.** The consolidation process would provide a secure and transparent way to quickly migrate stake from the old Curated Module v1 to the new Curated Module v2.
+**Stake migration from CMv1 to CMv2.** The consolidation process would provide a secure and transparent way to quickly migrate stake from the old Curated Module v1 to the new Curated Module v2 with minimal stake inefficiency.

 **Deposit reserve for reliable stake rebalancing.** Historically, stake rebalancing between modules through new deposits and withdrawals has been slow and unreliable — SDVT took over 1.5 years to reach its target share.
 A deposit reserve mechanism guarantees ETH availability for migration deposits and new module onboarding, regardless of withdrawal demand.